ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 2. Under **Frequency**, select **Specify by using cron expression** from the drop down menu.
    * Under **Cron expression {UTC)**, enter the backup creation frequency in `cron-spec` format: minute, hour, day, month, and weekday.
 For example, to create a backup every day at 5:30 PM, you need to enter `30 17 * * *`.

-   The **Backup destination** shows the {{site.data.keyword.block_storage_is_short}} volume's region.
+   * The **Backup destination** shows the {{site.data.keyword.block_storage_is_short}} volume's region.
 The **Backup resource group** is the resource group that is associated with the volume.

 3. Specify a **Retention type** for the backups.
 You can specify either how long to keep them by number of days or the total number to retain.

-   - For **Age**, specify the number of days that you want to retain the backups.
+   * For **Age**, specify the number of days that you want to retain the backups.
 There is no default for the maximum number of days to keep a backup.
-   - For **Count**, provide the number of backups that you want to keep.
-You can retain up to 100 snapshots for a volume.
-To keep costs down, set a retention period adequate to your needs.
+   * For **Count**, provide the number of backups that you want to keep.
+You can retain up to 750 snapshots for a volume.

+   To keep costs down, set a retention period or backup snapshot count adequate to your needs.
 For example, setting 7 for **Age** retains a week's worth of backups.

 4. Under **Optional configurations**, **Tagging**, specify more tags that apply to the backup when the plan executes.
    * Select the box to copy all tags from the source volume to all backups.